syncfusion-content/xamarin.android-docs/xamarin-android/SfRating/Getting-Started.md

 ## Precision

-To enable full, half and exact values of Rating, Set the `Precision` property.
+To enable full, half, and exact values of rating, set the `Precision` property.

 % tabs %}